haidongx/des/README.md

 * internal transition function on time int_transition(time)
 * external transition function on messages ext_transition(message)

-It then largely simplies the modeling on complex continuous atomic models compared with DEVS.
+It then simplies the modeling on complex continuous atomic models compared with DEVS.

 # Usage and installation